top of page

 Frequently Asked Questions

-Can a solo notary legally cancel an appointment?
+Can a notary cancel an appointment?

-If your notarization is important, time-sensitive, or difficult to reschedule, relying on a single point of failure is a risk you don’t have to take.
+When a solo notary cancels, the consequences often fall on you—missed deadlines, added stress, and unexpected costs.
+If your notarization matters, relying on a single point of failure is a risk you don’t need to take.

 Comments